Synchro skating isn’t about medals.

 Because life doesn’t happen as planned.

 We didn’t win silver and advance to the 1990 Manitoba Winter Games.
-We won the bronze medal.
+We won the bronze medal at the Interlake trials.

 In fact, we almost didn’t medal after placing fourth in unexpected compulsories.
 Expected, but not the ones we’d be practicing.
 After our free program – despite two falls – we placed third and won the overall bronze.